OfferingSolutions/Angular-Course/README.md

 on your console.

-> The versions do not really matter at all but be sure that node version is greater than version 6!
+> The exact versions do not really matter at all but be sure that node version is greater than version 6!

 ## Typescript